NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Ubuntu-Hyper-V-English.md

 Well, today you should choose VHDX over VHD, VHDX is much better and we should use it.
 If you want to read more about why https://blogs.technet.microsoft.com/ausoemteam/2015/04/24/deciding-on-when-to-use-vhdx-or-vhd-files-with-hyper-v/

+### Dynamic or fixed
+You should always choose fixed, it will give you the best performance.
+Don't you worry, if you want to extend the VHDX later you can do so without any problemes.

+Also if you want to replace the harddrive that the VHDX are placed on with a bigger or faster one or whatever you can also do that just shutdown the Hyper-V VM and then move the VHDX or VHD to the new harddrive, then in the VM's settings choose the new location of the VHDX or VHD.

 ## RAM
 You should always multiply the RAM with 128.
 For example 128*9= 1152MB this is a recommendation from Microsoft.
 And if your not doing it, it can cause issues.